Quitting Smoking

 Although quitting smoking is beneficial at any age, the earlier in life a person quits, the more likely it is that they will avoid the devastating health effects of continued tobacco use.
 Few people who smoke quit successfully on their first attempt; most will require many attempts before they are able to permanently quit.
 This emphasizes the need for those who smoke to begin trying to quit as early in life as possible.

-A number of strategies can increase the likelihood of successful smoking cessation, including comprehensive, barrier-free, and widely promoted access to insurance coverage for smoking cessation treatment, and the use of FDA approved smoking cessation medications together with behavioral counseling to support quit attempts.
+A number of strategies can increase the likelihood of successful smoking cessation.
+For example, comprehensive, barrier-free, and widely promoted access to insurance coverage for smoking cessation treatment increases treatment use and successful cessation.
+Treatments that support successful cessation include FDA approved smoking cessation medications and behavioral counseling; the combination of medication and counseling is especially effective.
 Behavioral counseling and support can be delivered using individual or group counseling, or by quitlines, web and internet, or text-messaging platforms.
-Cessation rates can also be improved by adopting population-level policies, such as tobacco product price increases or comprehensive smokefree policies, implementing anti-tobacco mass media campaigns, requiring pictorial health warnings on tobacco products, and maintaining comprehensive statewide tobacco control programs.
+Cessation rates can also be improved by adopting population-level policies, such as tobacco product price increases, comprehensive smokefree policies, implementing anti-tobacco mass media campaigns, requiring pictorial health warnings on tobacco products, and maintaining comprehensive statewide tobacco control programs.

 Measure